iron-fish/website/docs/rpc.md

 ### `chain/getChainInfo`

-Gets information about the chain
+Gets information about the node's chain

 #### Request